Areas of Focus

 Succession planning is a process by which individuals are vetted to pass on the leadership role within a company.
 It ensures a smooth transition of power in key leadership roles.

-Evaluating the terms and conditions of stock options held as well as evaluating the, in order to make a decision on when it is best to exercise them.
+Evaluating the terms and conditions of stock options held, in order to make a decision on when it is best to exercise them.